Posts Tagged ‘Psycho’

 “I am now Marty.”
 George reclined on an ancient looking sofa and was genuinely shocked at how comfortable it was.
 “Damn this seat is sweet.
 I gotta get one of these for my place!” the director thought out loud.

-“This is no joke George,” Mary insisted.
+“This is no joke George,” Marty insisted.
 “I got really bad news.”

 “OK shoot.”